Boot care Guide

 • Clean your boots thoroughly if storing them for a long period, and store them away from direct sunlight in a cool, dry place.

-• Dry your boots in direct contact with a heat source like a radiator or a fireplace.
+• Never dry your boots in direct contact with a heat source like a radiator or a fireplace.

 • Use a boot jack when removing your boots, to avoid damaging the heel.

-• Use aggressive products, like detergents, to clean your boots.
+• Never use aggressive products, like detergents, to clean your boots.

-• Store your boots in a damp condition, near a heat source or upside down.
+• Avoid storing your boots in a damp condition, near a heat source or folded.